GiorgiaT91/Maven-Market_PowerBI-Analysis/README.md

 In this project, several steps were undertaken to prepare and connect data sources in Power BI:

-1. **Configuration Settings**: Updated Power BI settings to ensure data integrity, such as turning off auto-detection of relationships and setting the locale for imports.
+1. **Configuration Settings**: updated Power BI settings to ensure data integrity, such as turning off auto-detection of relationships and setting the locale for imports.

 2. **Data Connection and Preparation**:
    - Connected to various CSV files including Customers, Products, Stores, Regions, Calendar, and Returns.